AprilShade/MKWorld_TimeTrials/Courses/Peach_Stadium/strategies.md

 0. Release a Right MT to set up the trick.
 1. Start a Left MT and release it on the corner of the boost panel.
 Trick off of the corner.
 2. Land on the second-to-last segment of the fence and trick right after falling off again.
-3. The previous trick boost should carry you to the wall so you can ride it.
+The previous trick boost should carry you to the wall so you can ride it.
 4. Wall Jump twice in quick succession to stay on the wall and keep your speed.
 5. Reach the rail at the top, then Normal Jump off of it at the end.

-Upsides: COMPLETELY skips the drift around the spiral.
+Upsides: Skips the drift around the spiral.
 Also chains into Pipe Jump Skip.

 Issues: INCREDIBLY hard.
 So far, the only one to ever pull it off is Lokilla herself.
 Many things can go wrong; Failed drifts, falling off the segment, a bad angle, lakitu, weird wall physics towards the end...
 You get the point.